pingcap/docs-cn/tidb-resource-control.md

 - `COOLDOWN`: the execution priority of the query is lowered to the lowest level.
 The query continues to execute with the lowest priority and does not occupy resources of other operations.
 - `KILL`: the identified query is automatically terminated and reports an error `Query execution was interrupted, identified as runaway query`.

-To avoid too many concurrent runaway queries that exhaust system resources before being identified by conditions, the resource control feature introduces a quick identification mechanism.
-By using the `WATCH` clause, when a query is identified as a runaway query, the current TiDB instance marks the matching queries as runaway queries immediately in the next period of time (defined by `DURATION`), and takes the corresponding actions, instead of waiting for them to be identified by conditions.
-The `KILL` operation reports an error `Quarantined and interrupted because of being in runaway watch list`.
+To avoid too many concurrent runaway queries that exhaust system resources, the resource control feature introduces a quick identification mechanism, which can quickly identify and isolate runaway queries.
+You can use this feature through the `WATCH` clause.
+When a query is identified as a runaway query, this mechanism extracts the matching feature (defined by the parameter after `WATCH`) of the query.
+In the next period of time (defined by `DURATION`), the matching feature of the runaway query is added to the watch list, and the TiDB instance matches queries with the watch list.
+The matching queries are directly marked as runaway queries and isolated according to the corresponding action, instead of waiting for them to be identified by conditions.
+The `KILL` operation terminates the query and reports an error `Quarantined and interrupted because of being in runaway watch list`.

-There are two methods for `WATCH` to match for rapid identification:
+There are three methods for `WATCH` to match for quick identification:

 - `EXACT` indicates that only SQL statements with exactly the same SQL text are quickly identified.
 - `SIMILAR` indicates all SQL statements with the same pattern are matched by Plan Digest, and the literal values are ignored.
+- `PLAN` indicates all SQL statements with the same pattern are matched by Plan Digest.

+The `DURATION` option in `WATCH` indicates the duration of the identification item, which is infinite by default.

+After a watch item is added, neither the matching feature nor the `ACTION` is changed or deleted whenever the `QUERY_LIMIT` configuration is changed or deleted.
+You can use `QUERY WATCH REMOVE` to remove a watch item.

 The parameters of `QUERY_LIMIT` are as follows: